git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 Press _"Note"_ and select the first blue pad to change to the **Drum Sequencer**.

-* The drum sequencer works as described in the Ableton Push manual.
+* The drum sequencer works as described in the Ableton Push manual (mostly).
 * Hold *Delete* + Drumpad to delete the midi notes of the current clip on that 'pad'.
 * To make the display of mute/solo/exists states work, the primary device needs to be the drum machine (which is normally the case).
 * The Drumpads use the colors set in the drum machine for each pad.
-* The loop area in the drum sequencer is shortened by 4 pads.
-These 4 pads can be used in combination with the play area.
-From left to right they provide the following functions: select a drum pad without playing the sound, mute the drum pad, solo the drum pad, open the browser for the drum pad.
-With Reaper only selection is functional.
 * If *Fixed Accent* is active the loop area shows 15 velocities.
 The selected velocity is used when enabling a note in the sequencer.
+* The last pad (red) in the loop area toggles additional functions.
+From left to right and top to bottom they provide the following functions:
+  * **Button 1**: Keep pressed and select a drum pad to select it without sounding it.
+  * **Button 2**: Keep pressed and select a drum pad to toggle its' mute state.
+  * **Button 3**: Keep pressed and select a drum pad to toggle its' solo state.
+  * **Button 4**: Keep pressed and select a drum pad to open the browser for it.
+  * **Button 5**: Toggles note repeat on/off.
+  * **Button 6**: Toggles note repeat period on/off.
+If enabled the scene buttons select the note repeat period.
+  * **Button 7**: Toggles note repeat length on/off.
+If enabled the scene buttons select the note repeat length.
+  * **Button 8**: Turns additional functions on/off.

 ![Drum Sequencer Mode - Drum](Diagrams/Launchpad/drum-sequencer-drum.png)